- Drain Commissioner

 If the drain is deemed necessary, an engineering firm will determine which properties are in the watershed district that will get a benefit from the drain.
 Easements are signed and recorded to authorize the Drain Commission to have access to construct and maintain the drain.
 Any costs to construct or maintain that drain are then assessed back on the property owners within the drainage district.

 The job of the drain commissioner is to oversee the county's drains.
 In Michigan, this can be a natural or artificial creek or ditch or a pipeline for carrying storm water.
 The territory served by a specific drain, known as its watershed, is organized as a drainage district.
 It is in these districts that the commissioner levies tax assessments and directs construction or maintenance of drains and culverts.
 Most counties have many drainage districts.

 Montcalm County has over 180 designated county drains.
 The drain commissioner is responsible to maintain these drains.
-The drain commissioner is also responsible for administering Michigan laws related to flood protection, storm water management and soil erosion.

 For drain payoff amounts, please email Anne Gaylord.
 Please make sure to include parcel numbers and property addresses.